HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ![dropout_2](images/dropout_2.png)

-The drawback for dropout is difficult to define cost function. **While doing prediction on test datasets, don't use dropout**.
-Meanwhile, there is a StackExchange Data Science post to discuss dropout during testing: [How does dropout work during testing in neural network?](https://datascience.stackexchange.com/questions/44293/how-does-dropout-work-during-testing-in-neural-network)
+The drawback for dropout is difficult to define cost function. **While doing prediction on test datasets, don't use dropout (by Andrew Ng)**.

+However, there is a StackExchange Data Science post to discuss dropout during testing: [How does dropout work during testing in neural network?](https://datascience.stackexchange.com/questions/44293/how-does-dropout-work-during-testing-in-neural-network)

 ## Vanishing/Exploding Gradients